-If a car rear-ends you, it is presumed the driver who hit your car is at fault.
+When it comes to a T-bone accident, determining fault can be difficult, but if a car rear-ends you, it is presumed the driver who hit your car is at fault.
 However, that presumption could be rebutted by introducing evidence that you may have been negligent — such as slamming on the brakes or by failing to replace broken tail lights.
 The burden will be on the driver who rear-ended you to convince your insurance company — or a jury if the case goes to trial — that you were either fully or partly at fault for the accident.

 Comparative Negligence Doctrine

 Addressing whether you were partly at fault for the accident is relevant because Florida is a comparative negligence jurisdiction.
 This means that if both you and the driver who rear-ended you were negligent — and, say, evidence shows that fault is split 50/50 — you would only be able to claim half of your damages.

 Such evidence would be collected during a process called discovery.
 Both you and the other party could request to see any type of documentation or sworn statements that would show negligence.
 This could include mechanic records, surveillance footage from nearby businesses, evidence of either one of you being under the influence (if applicable), witness testimony, testimony from the police officer who showed up at the scene, testimony from an expert in accident reconstruction, or any evidence regarding malfunction of either of your motor vehicles, state of the tires, and/or anything that would point to a breach of duty of care.

 What if there was no damage?